tiagomms/Loops-X-R/Docs/SAMPLES_README.md

 # Sample Assets Management

 ## Overview
 This document tracks the sample assets used in the project, their modifications, and their locations.
+Documentation follows a concise, emoji-rich style for better readability and visual organization.

 ## Sample Assets Structure
 ```